 - Senior seminar and capstone research project

-- Apply your studies to the world through studying abroad or with the Maxwell-in-Washington Program.
+- Enhance your studies with international experiences by studying abroad or in the foreign-policy focused Maxwell-in-Washington Program.

 - Engage in an enhanced research and mentoring experience through the International Relations Distinction Program.

 - Network with other students interested in international affairs as part of the International Relations Club, through co-curricular activities, or through the IR Learning Community.

 - Benefit from accessible and specialized academic advising and professional development workshops.

 Listed among the top international education providers in the U.S., Syracuse Abroad is a signature part of the Syracuse experience.

 International Relations majors can choose almost any study abroad program, and often choose their program based upon their area of concentration.

 Summer programs of interest may include Religion, Law, and Human Rights: A Comparative Perspective (Strasbourg), Summer Internships in Strasbourg, Middle East Policy and Security Studies (Israel), and Revolutions, War, and the Prospects for Democracy in the Middle East (Dubai, UAE).

 A degree in international relations can lead to careers in a wide range of fields, including: